just-rich/just-rich/README.md

 ## Awards
 People's Choice Award at Benzinga FinTech Deal Day & Awards 2024
-#1 FinTech Product of the Week on Product Hunt (x2)
+#1 FinTech Product of the Week (x2) & #4 FinTech Product of the Month on Product Hunt